Photo Source:

 ![]() |

 The French expanded into Senegal during the 1800s, making it a colony of French West Africa.
-In 1946, the Wolof of Senegal were awarded French citizenship, and today, many Wolof have their homes in France.
-In 1968, Senegal gained its independence.
-However, European influences are still a part of Wolof culture, which are seen in village and social customs.
+Wolof leaders of the resistance to the French were often charismatic Sufi Muslim leaders, who have since become folk heroes.
+Islam became a focal point of resistance to the French.
+In 1968, Senegal gained its independence from France.
+However, European influences are still a part of Wolof culture, which are apparent in many ways.

-However much of this class distinction is disappearing among the Wolof.
-For example, former president Abdou Diouf of Senegal was actually from the blacksmith class.
+Most of the traditional class distinction is disappearing among the Wolof.
+For example, former president Abdou Diouf of Senegal was from the blacksmith class.

 A typical Wolof village consists of several hundred people living in compounds that are grouped around a central village square.
 The compounds contain houses made of mud or reeds.
 Fences are built just inside the compound entrances to block the view of strangers.
 Public events, such as dancing and wrestling, take place in the village square.
 A platform used for public meetings is usually located in the center of the square, and a mosque is located on the square's east side.

-Wolof believe in bad and good spirits, as well as witches.
+Despite their Islamic beliefs, the Wolof also believe in bad and good spirits as well as witches.
 They think that all of these live in their villages.
-Bad spirits live in tall trees or grassy areas.
-The Wolof wear amulets to protect them from the bad spirits.
-A marabout, or spiritual leader with supernatural powers, is contacted when making important decisions.
+Evil spirits live in tall trees or grassy areas.
+The Wolof wear amulets to protect them from these evil spirits.

-The Wolof have been closed to Christianity for many years.
-Today, most of the Wolof groups have a number of Christian resources available to them, and missions agencies have focused on each of the groups.
-Sadly, however, very few of them have become Christians.
-There is a great need for laborers who are sensitive to the Muslim culture to work among the Wolof and to share Christ's love.
+Today, most of the Wolof groups have a number of Christian resources available to them, and mission agencies have focused on each of the groups.
+Sadly, however, very few of them have given Jesus the chance to transform their lives.
+Their colonial heritage gave them a bad impression of Christianity.
+There is a great need for laborers who are sensitive to the Wolof culture to take Christ to them in a way they can understand and embrace.

 Pray for the small number of Wolof believers to have the courage to share the love of Christ with their own people and be strong through persecution.

-Pray for the translation of the Wolof Old Testament.
+Pray for an accurate translation of the Wolof Old Testament.

-Pray for effectiveness of the Jesus film, radio, and other evangelistic tools among the Wolof.
+Pray for effectiveness of the JESUS Film, radio gospel recordings and other evangelistic tools among the Wolof.